-Year-End Superlatives: Our favorite psychedelic, hip-hop, and metal albums of 2012, fiction and nonfiction and poetry books, Off-Off Broadway plays and K-Pop videos, and our top 50 albums and top 50 songs.
+Best of 2012: Our favorite psychedelic, hip-hop, and metal albums of the year, fiction and nonfiction and poetry books, Off-Off Broadway plays and K-Pop videos, plus our top 50 albums and top 50 songs.

-South by Southwest 2012: In March, the senior editorial trio converged from New York and Chicago to meet in Austin, Texas for a week of around the clock music, with tens of thousands of our closest friends.
+South by Southwest 2012: In March, the FP editors came from New York and Chicago to meet in Austin, Texas for a week of around the clock music, with tens of thousands of our closest friends.
 Ultimately, SXSW is a place where, whether large or small, arena-ready or garage -enfettered, there is always another band around the corner.
 And the tacos are pretty good too.

 Jeopardy Hottie.
 Right before arriving in Austin for SXSW, Leo Lopez matched wits with Alex Trebeck, flexed his knowledge in the form of questions, and achieved his lifelong dream of winning on Jeopardy.
 When the episodes aired in July, Lopez celebrated with friends and family in Brooklyn and wrote How To Win (And Lose) on Jeopardy, about the grueling process of studying, qualifying, and playing America’s favorite quiz show.
 Besides cash and bragging rights, Lopez was officially a Jeopardy Hottie.